 Producing these types of reverb effects made for a cool technique.
 However, it’s practically impossible to use this effect live; it’s difficult to vary the decay time, and it doesn’t come in a stompbox format!
 Or does it?

 Many reverb pedals on the market will offer one or more of the above “acoustic” options.
 The digital signal processing of modern reverb pedals can accurately mimic the sound of the above-mentioned acoustic spaces.

 So, no, a pedal can’t really become a room, chamber, hall, cathedral or free-field ambience space.
-However, a good digital reverb pedal will be able to emulate each of these different reverbs digitally and effectively alter the audio signal to reflect a real-world reverb.
+However, a good digital reverb pedal will be able to digitally emulate each of these different reverb types and effectively alter the audio signal to reflect a real-world reverb.

 The Electro-Harmonix Oceans 11 (link to check the price on Amazon) is an awesome example of a digital reverb pedal with various selectable emulations.

 - Echo (a delay effect sent into the Plate reverb)

 - Tremolo (the Hall reverb sent through a tremolo)